rackerlabs/docs-rackspace-federation/doc/common/common-front.rst

 .. _common-front-ug:

 ====================
-About |product name|
+|product name| Guide
 ====================

-|service| enables you to link your corporate identity
-system to Rackspace to let your employees use their regular company credentials to authenticate to Rackspace accounts.
-Authentication occurs by using the industry standard
+The |service| enables you to link your corporate identity system to Rackspace to let your employees use their regular company credentials to authenticate to Rackspace accounts.
+You configure authentication by using the industry standard
 `Security Assertion Markup Language (SAML) 2.0 <http://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html>`_ protocol.

-|product name| is supported for users of Rackspace Cloud, Fanatical
-Support for AWS, and Dedicated Hosting.

-Using |product name| provides the following benefits:

-- You can control your account security policies by using existing systems.
-- There's less need to manually create new users in the MyRackspace portal.
-- :ref:`Attribute Mapping <attribmapping-basics-ug>` enables dynamic
-  privileges assignments based on user attributes that are provided during the login process.
+This guide provides instruction on configuring Rackspace and third-party SAML providers, configuring attribute mapping, and managing Identity providers.

+To use the |product name|  service and the information provided here, you should have at least one of the following Rackspace accounts:

+- Rackspace Cloud
+- Fanatical support for AWS
+- Dedicated Hosting

+You should also be familiar with the following technologies:

+- SAML 2.0
+- YAML